dagbanbia/memoryGame/README.md

 When the game ends, a modal appears with the elapsed time, final star rating and a play again button.

+## Required Dependencies

+Ideally any modern browsers should be enough to open and play the game.

 ## Contributing

-This repository is the starter code for _all_ Udacity students.
-Therefore, we most likely will not accept pull requests.
+This repository is the complete code for my udacity memory Game project.
+I am very open for any suggestion that will improve the game.Because, I believe is part of the  learning procedure.
+Therefore, I am willing to  accept any pull requests to improve the game.

 For details, check out [CONTRIBUTING.md](CONTRIBUTING.md).